pattan9955/tp/docs/UserGuide.md

 Format: `find recipe <keyword>...`
 - Current requirements for a keyword:
     1. Keyword is case-insensitive.
-       i. e.g. Finding with keyword: "mee" will match with "Maggie Mee"
+        1. e.g. Finding with keyword: "mee" will match with "Maggie Mee"
-    2. Any keyword must match a full word in the name of the recipe.
+    2. Any keyword must match the name of the recipe either partially or fully.
-       i. e.g. Finding with keyword: "mee" will match with "Maggie Mee", "mee Goreng", etc. but not "meek" ii. e.g. Finding with keywords: "salad Chicken burger" will match "Fried Chicken", "Burger Chicken", "Salad", "Chicken Salad", etc. but not "chickenburger"
+        1. e.g. Finding with keyword: "mee" will match with "Maggie Mee" but not "Me"
+        2. e.g. Finding with keywords: "salad Chicken burger" will match "Fried Chicken", "Burger Chicken", "Salad", "Chicken Salad" and "chickenburger"

 Example(s):
 1. `find recipe chop`
 <br />Expected Output:<br />
 ![findRecipe1.png](images/recipeCommands/findRecipe1.png)

-### 4.3.6 List Recipes
+### 4.5.6 List Recipes
 `list recipe`

 Lists out all the recipes again after `find recipe` operation.